dpeldo/Heralding-Frontend/README.md

 ### Installing Heralding-Frontend:
 The following instructions, generally speaking, walk through the order of installation of ASP.Net Core, MySQL, configuring services, as well as adding the scheduled jobs.
 All in 7 (or 8) easy steps!!!

-1. This application assumes Heralding is already installed and collecting logs into the session & auth .csv's.
+**1.** This application assumes Heralding is already installed and collecting logs into the session & auth .csv's.
 If not, please visit: https://github.com/johnnykv/heralding/blob/master/INSTALL.md

 **Note: Don't forget to configure the firewall (use what ever firewall you are confortable with) for any ports you want to monitor.
 In addition, you'll need to open a port for internal private access to the website, like 8181 in the example below.
 Do not open this port to the outside world!!!!**

-2. At this point you can move the application in to {Heralding install directory}/frontend and the .sh scripts to {heralding install directory}/frontend-services/
+**2.** At this point you can move the application in to {Heralding install directory}/frontend and the .sh scripts to {heralding install directory}/frontend-services/

-3. ASP.Net Core 3.1 (support for 5.0 will be made available as soon as Pomelo comes out of Alpha).
+**3.** ASP.Net Core 3.1 (support for 5.0 will be made available as soon as Pomelo comes out of Alpha).
 To install, please visit: https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu

    -Test to make sure the kestrel server is available at http://127.0.0.1:5000 before moving on.

-4. Install and configure Apache2 reverse proxy: https://www.c-sharpcorner.com/article/how-to-deploy-net-core-application-on-linux/
+**4.** Install and configure Apache2 reverse proxy: https://www.c-sharpcorner.com/article/how-to-deploy-net-core-application-on-linux/ and create a new user called "honeypot" to access the database named "heralding" that will be created later.

 **Note: The port apache listens on cannot be one already in use or monitored by heralding.
 Make sure to change the listening port and add a .conf file to your conf-enabled folder.
 In the following example, Apache is configured to listen on port 8181 and forward traffic to the internal Kestrel server that dotnet uses.**